aravind666/aravind666.github.io/_posts/management/2023-11-22-leading-for-competency.md

 4. **Delegating** : - The leader turns over responsibility for decision making and problem solving to subordinates.

-Before reflecting on a each behaviours listed above, it is better to understand that no matter what behaviour you exhibit by reflecting against the individual's Competence and commitment,
+Before reflecting on a each behaviours listed above, it is better to understand that no matter what behaviour you exhibit by reflecting against the individual's Competence and commitment.

 > You should be capable of doing things which your subordinates cannot do for themselves.
 If not then it is hard to lead any sort of people, or you are not the correct person to lead them